excalidraw/excalidraw-blog/content/blog/year-three/index.md

 <!-- end -->

-Greetings Excalidraw Fans!
+Greetings Excalidraw users!
 Thank you all for the support throughout the year, and for being a part of our growing user base! ❤️

 ![users in 2022](./users.jpg)

-With your help, we've recently crossed **350K monthly users** 🔥.
-On top of that, we’ve counted [**38K stars on GitHub**](https://github.com/excalidraw/excalidraw) just before the end of the year, and are constantly trending everywhere, such as on the [bestofjs.org](https://bestofjs.org/projects?sort=daily) project repository — this helps the open-source part of Excalidraw get in front of more developers like you!
+With your help, we've recently crossed **350K monthly users**. 🔥 On top of that, we’ve counted [**38K stars on GitHub**](https://github.com/excalidraw/excalidraw) just before the end of the year, and are constantly trending everywhere, such as on the [bestofjs.org](https://bestofjs.org) project repository — this helps the open-source part of Excalidraw get in front of more developers like you!

 ![bestofjs](./bestofjs2.png)